-7. Describe any previous experience you have that is relevant to serving on the charter school's board (e.g., other board service).
-If you have not had previous experience of this nature, explain why you have the capability to be an effective board member.

-I have no previous experience but feel that I can contribute

-I have no previous experience but teer that I controlled the by my willingness to see this through by whatever is asked of me.
+- 7. Describe any previous experience you have that is relevant to serving on the charter school's board (e.g., other board service).
+If you have not had previous experience of this nature, explain why you have the capability to be an effective board member. - I have no previous experience but feel that I can contribute by my willingness to see this through by whatever is asked of me.

 8. Describe the specific knowledge and experience that you would bring to the board.

-Besides prek teaching for 11 yrs, I volunteered at my children's elementary school, was a room mather and coached 5-6 yr alds.

-School Mission and Program in base ball.
+Besides prek teaching for 11 yrs, I volunteered at my children's elementary school, was a room mather and coached 5-6 yr olds School Mission and Program in base ball.

-1. What is your understanding of the school's mission and guiding beliefs?

-To teach our children to be self-thinking problem solvers by offering an education that enables them to be well rounded.

-2. What is your understanding of the school's proposed educational program?

-Besides Courses in Math.
-English arts, science and History,

-FRCA will teach the students to respect themselves to others.

-3. What do you believe to be the characteristics of a successful school?
+- 1. What is your understanding of the school's mission and guiding beliefs?
+To teach our children to be self-thinking problem solvers by offering an education that enables them to be well rounded. - 2.
+What is your understanding of the school's proposed educational program?
+Besides Courses in Math, English arts, science and History, FRCA will teach the students to respect themselves + others. - 3.
+What do you believe to be the characteristics of a successful school?

-On environment where the teachers and parents work together to cultivate students ready to navigate their live in whatever

-4. How will you know that the school is succeeding (or not) in its mission? they choose.
+On environment where the teachers and parents work together to cultivate students ready to navigate their lives in whatever 4.
+How will you know that the school is succeeding (or not) in its mission? they choose.

-The results demonstrated by feedback from parents, students, testing, and outside demands for more schools like FRCM.
+the results demonstrated by feedback from parents, students, testing, and outside demands for more schools like FRCA.
+Governance provide foundational ground work, such as securing a campus, Sund raising, advertising and the hiring of key staff.

-- 1. Describe the role that the board will play in the school's operation.
+1. Describe the role that the board will play in the school's operation.